 ANZSCO Occupation Group: 222311 Financial Investment Advisors

-Australia has a rapidly -growing, dynamic, and globally recognized financial planning industry that goes way beyond just handling money and balancing accounts.
+Australia has a rapidly -growing, dynamic, and globally recognised financial planning industry that goes way beyond just handling money and balancing accounts.

 The huge demand for financial professionals indicates a bright future in Australia and worldwide.
 Nowadays, more and more companies require them to apply sustainable solutions to social concerns and global issues that impact government, business, and the community.